 - Fatigued Driving: Truckers spend long hours on the road, and in many cases, the longer and further they drive, the greater their income.
 Because of the risk that truckers will over-work themselves, the FMCSA requires drivers to adhere to strict hours of service regulations.
 Truckers who violate these limits are likely to drive while drowsy and cause a crash.

 - Alcohol or Drug Impairment: Truckers who operate a commercial vehicle while under the influence of alcohol, drugs, or both are much more likely to cause an accident.
 Bear in mind, the BAC limit for commercial drivers is 0.04 percent.
-After only a couple drinks, a trucker may be intoxicated under the law.
+After only a couple of drinks, a trucker may be intoxicated under the law.

 - Speeding: Truck drivers who drive faster than the post speed limit or faster than what is appropriate for the weather, road, and traffic conditions are acting carelessly and are liable for accidents they cause.

 - Unsafe Lane Changes: Large commercial vehicles have sizable blind spots.
 Truckers must keep these in mind when changing lanes.
-A trucker who fails to keep a look out and makes lane changes without verifying their blind spots are clear is liable for the injuries they cause when they change lanes into another vehicle.
+A trucker who fails to keep a lookout and makes lane changes without verifying their blind spots are clear is liable for the injuries they cause when they change lanes into another vehicle.

 - Wide Turns: Large trucks must make wide turns.
 Because of this, truck drivers need to be trained to make these wide left and right turns safely, without putting other vehicles in danger.
 A truck driver who carelessly makes a wide turn can be held responsible for injuries caused to other vehicle occupants.